moondance-labs/tanssi-docs/builders/tanssi-network/networks/dancebox/demo-evm-containerchain.md

 ## Faucet {: #faucet }

-You can access TANGO tokens at the faucet at [apps.tanssi.network/demo](https://apps.tanssi.network/demo){target=\_blank}.
+You can access TANGO tokens at the faucet on the [Tanssi dApp](https://apps.tanssi.network/demo){target=\_blank}.
 You can receive up to 100 TANGO tokens every 12 hours.
 Please do not spam the faucet with unnecessary requests.
-To request tokens from the faucet, head to [apps.tanssi.network/demo](https://apps.tanssi.network/demo){target=\_blank} and Press **Add to MetaMask**.
+To request tokens from the faucet, head to the [Tanssi dApp](https://apps.tanssi.network/demo){target=\_blank} and Press **Add to MetaMask**.

 ![Add to MetaMask](/images/builders/network/networks/dancebox/demo/demo-1.webp)